Guitar forensics - Juan Estruch, very small guitar (Requinto)

-Note: This instrument is NOT for sale.
+Note: This instrument is not for sale.
 I am looking for a second, similar one, though.
+If you want to offer one, or just want an exchange about small vintage 1/8-sized Estruch parlor guitars, please use the comments below.

 I found this beauty (see below) in summer 2013 in Gracia, Barcelona in the backroom of Guitarland SCP, hidden behind a line of average modern classical and Flamenco guitars.
 It must have been waiting for someone to look behind the front of shiny new instruments.